AliAkgun0/NextGenInjector/README.md

+🧪 Development Notice

+⚠️ This project is currently in active development and may not be fully functional at this stage.
+Some features are still experimental, and certain injection methods or GUI components might not behave as expected.
+I'm actively working on identifying and fixing the remaining bugs, improving stability, and finalizing all core systems.

+If you encounter issues or have suggestions, feel free to open an issue or contribute via pull requests — all constructive feedback is welcome!
 # 🚀 NextGen Injector

 > A high-performance, stealthy and customizable DLL injection framework written in modern C++.
 Designed with advanced injection techniques, anti-detection layers, and a user-friendly Win32 GUI.